JarrydStringy/Webcam-Traffic-Analyser/README.md

 # Webcam-Traffic-Analyser
-A cloud-based react-express application that uses the QLD traffic webcams in combination with OpenCV and GoogleMaps to display traffic volumes.
+A cloud-based react-express application that uses the QLD traffic webcams in combination with OpenCV and GoogleMaps API to display traffic volumes.

 # To run
 Pull from git